mcconville/blog/_posts/blog/2022-01-04-fourteen-lessons.md

 I made [fantastic friends](https://mcconville.github.io/blog/anton/2017/08/23/my-csc-team-mates) who I still chat with, and hope to see again soon.

-#### 2018 - Big things can be accomplished by small teams
+#### 2018 - <a id="lesson11">Big things can be accomplished by small teams</a>

 After my CSC, I accepted the offer of an engineering management role, and was given a team to rebuild.
 Rebuilding my team was one of the most challenging tasks I've had to do in my career.
 Setting new standards, and upholding goals, while helping the team grow.

 I hadn't been looking for a management role.
 It turned out to be what I needed to be doing.
 I had a lot of accrued experience to empower other people with.
 I realized too that it is what I needed to be doing to grow in myself.
+[Liz](https://www.linkedin.com/search/results/all/?keywords=liz%20durst&origin=RICH_QUERY_SUGGESTION&position=0&searchId=c760479a-5e66-431c-956c-9d73e4078555&sid=WFW) maybe saw this in me.

 During this year, we also created a new [IBM mobile app](https://mcconville.github.io/pages/detail.html?project=Developer), in just 12 weeks, built on IBM Cloud, and approved as an IBM product.
 It is still in operation.